-DNA is short for deoxyribonucleic acid and is inside each and everyone of us.
+DNA is short for deoxyribonucleic acid and is inside every one of us.
 It is described as a self-replicating material.

 I won’t complicate you with the scientific mumbo-jumbo here.
-Basically DNA is within our cells and are a set of instructions.
+DNA is within our cells and is a set of instructions.
 They are our building blocks that tell everything about our physical appearance.

-DNA contain what are called markers.
+DNA contains what are called markers.
 These markers are unique to everyone, just like fingerprints.

 The great thing about DNA testing as you most probably know therefore is that they can tell you about your family’s past.